-Effective March 11, 2015, the university established the University of Alberta Properties Trust Inc. (UAPTI), a wholly-owned government business enterprise (GBE).
-During the year, UAPTI commenced operations.
-GBEs are included in the consolidated financial statements using the modified equity method, with equity being computed in accordance with accounting standards applicable to those entities.
-Under the modified equity method, the accounting policies of the GBEs are not adjusted to conform to those of the university.
+Effective March 11, 2015, the university established the University of Alberta Properties Trust Inc. (UAPTI), a wholly-owned government business enterprise.
+In 2021, UAPTI commenced operations and is now included in the consolidated financial statements using the modified equity method.
+Under the modified equity method, the accounting policies of UAPTI are not adjusted to conform to those of the university.
 Thus, the university's investment in the entity is recorded at acquisition cost and is increased for the proportionate share of post acquisition earnings and decreased by post acquisition losses and distributions received.